Installation Guide

 Special Notes for Windows Users

-📝 Important Recommendation: Windows users are strongly recommended to use Git Bash as their command-line terminal.
-We have thoroughly tested in Git Bash, while CMD/PowerShell only has basic compatibility support.
+📝 Important Recommendation: Windows users strongly recommend using Git Bash as the command-line terminal.
+We have thoroughly validated it in Git Bash, while CMD/PowerShell only has simple compatibility support.

-- Provides a Unix-like environment, consistent with macOS/Linux experience
+- Provides a Unix-like environment with consistent experience with macOS/Linux

-- We have conducted complete functional testing and verification in this environment
+- We have conducted complete functional testing and validation in this environment

-- Supports full shell scripting and environment variables
+- Supports full shell script functionality and environment variables

 How to get Git Bash?